Custom Module | Qntrl | Bridge | Online Help | Build your own module according to your needs in Qntrl

 Environmental Set-up

-1. Click the settings gear iconat the left pane.
+1. In Qntrl, click the settings gear iconat the left pane.

 2. Navigate to Advanced >> Bridge, then choose Custom Module.

-2. To integrate the SDK into your project, you need to add all the downloaded jars files to the reference libraries section.
+4. To integrate the SDK into your project, add all downloaded JAR files from the SDK to your project’s classpath or reference libraries.

 Refer to the Types of Custom Module section for the sample Java classes.